Migration and Europe: Protecting fundamental rights

 An open Europe

-The European Movement International is convinced that the above points are imperative to formulate a determined response to the migration crisis.
-While respecting the democratic process in order to ensure wide backing for a European policy on migration and keeping in mind international conventions on refugee law, national leaders and European institutions should take their responsibility for the lives and wellbeing of refugees and asylum seekers arriving in Europe.
+The European Movement International is convinced that the above points are imperative in order to formulate a determined response to the migration crisis.
+While respecting the democratic process in order to ensure wide backing for a European policy on migration and keeping in mind international conventions on refugee law, national leaders and European institutions should take responsibility for the lives and wellbeing of refugees and asylum seekers arriving in Europe.

 Download the full policy position